xsuve/vault/README.md

 It used a super basic custom PHP framework that can be found here: https://github.com/panique/mini

 ### Years Active
-Was born in early 2020, but soon closed, because there it couldn't find any support for the targeted audience, since it was not the best execution regarding the idea.
+It was born in early 2020, but soon closed, because there it couldn't find any support for the targeted audience, since it was not the best execution regarding the idea.

 ---